gilinamcbride/pregame/README.md

 ## :notes: How to use Pregame :beers:

-When you arrive at the Pregame homepage, you can simply search for a major US you want to travel to in the search bar and a list of live events and breweries will display on the page.
+When you arrive at the Pregame homepage, you can simply search for a major US city you want to travel to in the search bar and a list of live events and breweries will display on the page.

 ## :rocket: Launch